 The limitations of video negotiation

-Video negotiation certainly has its conveniences, but before we plan replace all our business trips with Zoom chats in the future when business is back to normal, Ebner recommends that we consider a number of ways in which videoconferences differ from in-person negotiations.
+Video negotiation certainly has its conveniences, but before we plan replace all our business trips with Zoom chats, Ebner recommends that we consider a number of ways in which videoconferences differ from in-person negotiations.
 Here are four of them:

 1. Limited visibility.
 In video negotiation, we see less of the other person and his environment than we do when negotiating in person.
 Individuals typically appear as “talking heads,” with only their heads and upper torsos showing on the screen.
 We also can’t see what’s going on off camera.
 If the other party seems to be looking at something offscreen, we may wonder if she’s paying attention or hiding something relevant to the negotiation.